incubateind/Alumini-Tracking-System/README.md

 Hence the problem is to develop a web based application for colleges to keep a track of Alumini)
 ## Technologies Used

-Frontend : HTML ,CSS ,JAVASCRIPT,Bootstrap, ParticlesJS.
+Frontend : HTML, CSS, JAVASCRIPT, Bootstrap, ParticlesJS.

 Backend  : NodeJS

 Database : MongoDB

-API's    :  HERE , Twilio, nodemailer , Google maps API.
+API's    :  HERE, Twilio, nodemailer , Google maps API.